Skip to content

 When is This Method Ideal?

 This approach is ideal when you want to change a setting that applies to most or all of your calculations.
+If you wish to have multiple sets of YAML files, you can dynamically change which file to use by setting the QUACC_CONFIG_FILE environment variable accordingly.

 Using Environment Variables

 If you want to define quacc settings without writing them to a YAML file, you can instead modify the desired settings by defining individual environment variables with QUACC as the prefix.
 The environment variable takes precedence over any value specified in the YAML file.
 Most simple field types (e.g. int, bool, float, str) will be automatically inferred from the environment variable.
-To achieve the same results as the aforementioned YAML file, you would define the following environment variables:
+For more complex types, such as lists or dictionaries, refer to the corresponding section in the pydantic-settings documentation.
+We use __ as the delimiter for nested settings.

 export QUACC_SCRATCH_DIR=/path/to/my/scratch/dir